Zotigh/elapsed-days/README.md

 ### Hints

+* The method to be completed is `static`; there is no need to create instances of `DateOnly` (and arguably no benefit in doing so).

+* You may find it useful to create one or more additional `static` methods as "helpers"; the problem can be solved without doing so, however.

+* Don't hesitate to declare any constants (`static final` fields) that you feel might simplify or clarify your code.

+* The method to be completed includes a `TODO` comment to that effect.

-* As discussed in class, this problem can be broken down into 2 parts:
+* Fundamentally, this problem can be broken down into 2 parts:

     * Computing the number of days between January 1, 1970 and January 1 in the year specified by the `year` parameter.
 For a year prior to 1970, this should be a negative number.